joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/06/03/world/americas/trump-brazil-flavio-bolsonaro.html

 **House Advances New Sanctions on Russia and Aid to Ukraine**\
-`After G.O.P. leaders blocked additional aid to Ukraine, six Republicans and an Independent joined Democrats to force the measure to the floor against the wishes of the speaker.`\
+`After G.O.P. leaders blocked additional aid to Ukraine, six Republicans and an independent joined Democrats to force the measure to the floor against the wishes of the speaker.`\
 https://www.nytimes.com/2026/06/03/us/house-russia-ukraine-sanctions-aid.html

 **Africans Exploring Africa**\